lorenzwalthert/simplificar/README.md

 #> 2 iris  Petal.Width numeric      <S3: gg> <chr [1]> <chr [1]>
 ```

-All plots are saved in the list column `gg`.
+All plots are stored in the list column `gg`.
 We use the terminology gg
 table to refer to the tabular structure displayed above and raw gg to
 refer to a ggplot in the gg list column.
 You can use dplyr(-like) syntax
 to manipulate the gg table, e.g. you can pull out a certain raw gg.